-- The Constitution sets out how the Council operates, how decisions are made and the procedures and codes of conduct that are followed. - The Overview and Scrutiny Committee reviews the Council's decision making processes and monitors the internal and external delivery of services - The Audit Committee is independent of Cabinet and Scrutiny functions.
-It receives reports on the work of External and Internal Audit and Risk Management. - The Governance Committee meets to review the Council's Constitution when the need arises. - The Council supports local communities that produce their own Neighbourhood Plans providing a vision for their area. - The Council engages with the public in a number of public consultations.
+- The Constitution sets out how the Council operates, how decisions are made and the procedures and codes of conduct that are followed. - The Overview and Scrutiny Committee reviews the Council's decision making processes and monitors the internal and external delivery of services. - The Audit Committee is independent of Cabinet and Scrutiny functions.
+It receives reports on the work of External and Internal Audit and Risk Management and reviews serious Governance breaches. - The Governance Committee reviews and updates the Council's Constitution. - The Council supports local communities that produce their own Neighbourhood Plans providing a vision for their area. - The Council engages with the public in a number of public consultations.
 These are publicised on the Council's website and the feedback informs the Council's decision making process. - The majority of the Council's meetings are open to the public.
-Agendas, papers and minutes are published on the Council's website. - The Council recognises that supporting and engaging communities is a shared agenda with many partners including West Sussex County Council, the Police, Health and sports Services and the community and voluntary sector.
-Working together we are all committed to ensuring Horsham District remains a great area to live and work. - Senior management communicates with staff by means of regular cascade meetings organised by the Senior Leadership Team: Director's meetings; Team meetings; Chief Executive Talks; the "Council Matters" publication and weekly SLT feedback. - Consultation takes place with Parish Councils and other Voluntary and Community groups throughout the District to ensure effective provision of community engagement activities.
-These groups help the Council to assess the priorities of different sections of the community that have different needs.
+The Forward Plan, Agendas, papers and minutes are published on the Council's website. - The Council recognises that supporting and engaging communities is a shared agenda with many partners including West Sussex County Council, the Police, the Health Service and the community and voluntary sector.
+Working together we are all committed to ensuring Horsham District remains a great area to live and work. - Senior management communicates with staff by means of regular cascade meetings organised by the Senior Leadership Team: Director's meetings; Team meetings; Chief Executive Talks; the "Council Matters" publication and weekly Leadership Team feedback. - Consultation takes place with Parish Councils and other Voluntary and Community groups throughout the District to ensure effective provision of community engagement activities.